icetbr/comparing-testing-libraries/README.md

 - async support
 - no special syntax
   - it should be easy to change between testing libraries
+  - makes for a more consistent experience when reading other people code with different test frameworks
 - clean stack traces
   - I only need one line of stacktrace to find my error, I dont want it to be the 5th of 10 lines
 - clear terminal before run
 - bail on error
   - if the change I made broke hundreds of test, I don't need to see all of them
 - easy toggle serial/parallel tests
-  - unit run in parallel, e2e in serial
+  - unit run in parallel, integration in serial

 ## My impressions